 This project investigates how games and social media tools enable youth to engage in civic issues, and examines the impact of this engagement.
 Using game data across multiple platforms and numerous cities, we focus on areas of youth empowerment and connection to civic life, the benefits of intergenerational publics, and ways of framing civic issues for youth.

-Gordon and Baldwin-Philippi (2013).
-"Playful Civic Learning: Enabling Lateral Trust and Reflection in Game-based Public Participation," working paper.
+Gordon, E., & Baldwin-Philippi, J. (2014).
+"Playful Civic Learning: Enabling Lateral Trust and Reflection in Game-based Public Participation" International Journal Of Communication, 8, 28.

 Gordon, Eric and Baldwin-Philippi, Jessica and Balestra, Martina.
 "Why We Engage: How Theories of Human Behavior Contribute to Our Understanding of Civic Engagement in a Digital Era" (October 22, 2013).
 Berkman Center Research Publication No. 21.